Stockman-Jr/Word-Shuffle-Game/README.md

 ## Testing

 Testing was ongoing throughout the entire build, Chrome Developers Tools was actively used for debugging and to check for, identify and resolve problems.
-I have also used Chrome Dev tools device toolbar to check responsiveness on different screen sizes, which I will say is okay but not perfect on the smaller screen sizes.
-I have tested the website on my phone and in the following browsers without noticing any issues:
+I have also used Chrome Dev tools device toolbar to check responsiveness on different screen sizes.
+I have tested the game on my phone and in the following browsers without noticing any issues:
   * Chrome
   * Mozilla Firefox
   * Microsoft Edge